 15+ minutes a day

-While it's not as quite structured as Rocket French it's still a substantial French learning tool (it's also much cheaper too).
+While it's not as quite structured as other popular courses like Rosetta Stone it's still a substantial French learning tool (it's also much cheaper too).
 The site features transcripts, an in-site flashcard system, and many other useful features.

 30 minutes a day